History of Tuva: Russian colonists

 The formal beginning of Russian colonization in Tannu Uriankhai occurred in 1885, when a merchant received permission from the Governor-General of Irkutsk to farm at present-day Turan.
 Other settlements were formed, and by the first decade of the 20th century there were perhaps 2,000 merchants and colonists.

 By the late 1870s and in the 1880s the Russian presence included a political presence.
 In 1878, Russians discovered gold in eastern Uriankhai.
 There were rumors of fabulous wealth to be gained from this area, and the Russian provincial authorities at Yeniseisk received many petitions from gold miners to mine.
 Permission was granted.
 Merchants and miners petitioned the Russian authorities for military and police protection.
 In 1886, the Usinsk Frontier Superintendent was established.
 Its primary function was to represent Russian interests in Tannu-Uriankhai to Tuvan nobles (not Qing officials) and to issue passports to Russians traveling in Uriankhai.
 Over the years this office quietly began to unofficially govern at least the Russians in the region, managing taxation, policing, administration, and justice.
 These powers officially belonged to, but were effectively relinquished by, the Qing.
 Shortly after the office of Superintendent was created, the Sibirskaya gazeta brought out a special edition, congratulating the government on its creation, and predicting that all Tannu Uriankhai would someday become part of the Russian state.

 In general, the Tsarist government was reluctant to act precipitately in Uriankhai for fear of arousing the Qing.
-It generally preferred a less obvious approach, one that depended on quietly encourages colonization rather than military action.
+It generally preferred a less obvious approach, one that depended on quietly encouraging colonization rather than military action.
 This fundamentally distinguished ultimate Russian dominion over Tannu Uriankhai from that of Outer Mongolia, with which it has often been compared.
 In the former, the Russians were essentially colonists; in the latter, they were traders.
 The Russians built permanent farm houses in Uriankhai, opened land for cultivation, erected fences, and raised livestock.
 They were there to stay.
 What gave the Russian presence added durability was its concentration in the northern and central parts of Tannu Uriankhai, areas sparsely populated by the natives themselves.
 It was Russian colonization, therefore, rather than purposeful Tsarist aggression, that resulted in Tannu Uriankhai ultimately becoming part of Russia in the following century.